neil7057/all-about-autism/README.md

 ### Confirmation Popup
 * On successful submission of the contact form, the user will be presented with a popup displaying a success message.

-* This can be dismissed by clicking on the "close" button or clicking outside of the message box.
+* This can be dismissed by clicking on the "close" button, clicking outside of the message box or clicking on the Autism Awareness logo on the message.

     <details><summary>Contact Confirmation Popup</summary>
     <img src="docs/readme_images/Screenshot_Contact_confirmation.jpg">